 If you are not satisfied with the foods I mentioned above, you can eat other famous Tibetan dishes in this section.
 Let’s check them out right now!

-Balep is a famous Tibetan breakfast recipe that you should not miss.
+Balep is a famous Tibetan delicacy in every breakfast that you should not miss.
 This wonderful dish made from baking powder originates from Tibet and is popular in the Central part of the country.
-This bread looks similar to Naan in the food culture of India and Western Asian countries.
+This bread looks similar to Naan of India and Western Asian countries.

 You can find many different variations of Balep across parts of Tibet.
 You can find versions of Amdo Balep (basic round bread), Numtrak Balep (deep-fried bread), Shamey Balep (fried vegetable pies), and Sha Balep (fried meat pies).